-Laura Cattari (Hamilton, ON) is a member of the Hamilton Roundtable for Poverty Reduction’s Operational Steering Committee and Chair of its Social Assistance Reform Work Group.
+Laura is Campaign Co-ordinator for the Hamilton Roundtable for Poverty Reduction and former Chair of its Social Assistance Reform Work Group.
+She also sits on the Board of Governors for the Hamilton Community Foundation.
 Her promising career in technology came to an end in 2003 with the advent of life long chronic illness.
 The challenges of illness and subsequent poverty have shaped her outlook and passion for social justice today.
 She works diligently to effect public policy change that empowers.
-Laura utilizes community engagement, television and radio appearances and program development reaching tens of thousands; locally, provincially and nationally.
-It was her great honour to be nominated in 2013 as a Woman of Distinction in Hamilton.
+Laura utilizes community engagement and media reaching tens of thousands of people; locally, provincially and nationally.
+It was her great honour to be named Hamilton Woman Who Rocks in 2018, awarded a Maggie for Political Journalism the same year and nominated as a Woman of Distinction in 2013.
 For more information about Laura’s community and professional work see her website.
-Laura is the Vice-President of the Board of Directors.
+Click here to read Laura’s Spotlight on Poverty blog.

-Bonnie Morton (SK) grew up on a dairy farm in Ontario and lived in poverty while raising her son.
-At the age of 33 Bonnie went back to school.
-It took her seven and a half years to go from a grade 5 level to a Bachelor of Human Justice.
-Rev. Bonnie has worked as an Anti-Poverty Minister/Advocate for the past 25 years with the Regina Anti-Poverty Ministry.
-In the past, she served as the President of the National Anti-Poverty Organization.
+Bonnie grew up on a dairy farm in Ontario and lived in poverty while raising her son.
+With a grade 5 level of education when she was 33, Bonnie went back to school and earned a Bachelor of Human Justice in 5 years.
+Bonnie has worked as an Anti-Poverty Minister/Advocate for the past 25 years with the Regina Anti-Poverty Ministry.
 Bonnie is currently the Chairperson of the Charter Committee on Poverty Issues, the Chair of the Equality Advisory Committee of the Court Challenges Program, and sits on the Board of the Court Challenges Program.
-She has received the Keith Couse award for social justice work, the YWCA Women of Distinction Award, the International Helen Prize Certificate for social justice work of “Bolder Women”, the Saskatchewan Centennial Medal, the Elizabeth Fry “Rebel With A Cause” award, an award from Canadian Dimension, and the Queen’s Diamond Jubilee medal.
-All of these awards have recognized Bonnie for her work in the area of social and economic justice.
+She has received the Keith Couse award for social justice work; the YWCA Women of Distinction Award; the International Helen Prize Certificate for social justice work of “Bolder Women”; the Saskatchewan Centennial Medal; the Elizabeth Fry “Rebel With A Cause” award; an award from Canadian Dimension; and the Queen’s Diamond Jubilee medal.
 Bonnie has been active since 1989 in international work around poverty issues, including acting as a presenter to the Economic Social and Cultural Rights Committee of the United Nations in 2006.
 Most recently she was a member of the “People’s International Observers Mission” in the Philippines.
-Bonnie is currently working on her Masters Degree in Justice Studies at the University of Regina.
+Recently Bonnie finished a Master’s Degree in Justice Studies at the University of Regina.
 None of this would have been possible without the support and love of her husband Kevin.